~~~ The Unholy Trinity ~~~

 - It gave breath to the image so that it could speak.
 Anyone who refused to worship the image were threatened with death.

-- The image also forced everyone to receive a mark of loyalty to the first beast, either on their right hands or their foreheads.
-Anyone who refused the mark was denied basic necessities.
+- It also forced everyone to receive a mark, either on their right hands or their foreheads.

 |

-- The earth reference signifies a different geographical origin from the beast from the sea, possibly the new world which was unknown in John's time.
+- The earth reference signifies a different geographical origin from the beast from the sea.

 - The second beast bears no crowns suggesting it is not a political power.
 2 Kings 11:12, Revelation 6:2